fagyare/Mod-3-Full_Stack_MERN_App/README.md

 ﻿# Mod-3-Full_Stack_MERN_App
-Building a site where a small business can log post/problems for other team members This site was built with CSS, HTM, JavaScript, and React.
+Building a site where a small business can log a post/message for other team members.

+This site was built with CSS, HTM, JavaScript, Express, Node.js, and React.
+MERN Stack
+C.R.U.D  & I.N.D.U.C.E.S
 The database is saved on Mango DB and site is hosted on Render.com

+# CSS Framework: Bootsrap

 Trello: https://trello.com/b/az7buJZ7/full-mern-app-project

 Host site: https://youth-frontend.onrender.com/login

-Features:
+# Features:
 Navbar: Home - About Us - Login - Sign up
 The website has a Navbar that routes to multiple pages.
 Home: The Home pages loads the post for all registered members, sorted by department

+## Register:
-Register: User register an account to for a department to report their isses
+ - User register an account to for a department to report their isses

+# Login:
-Login: User log's in to the site to report/log posts for members in their team
+- User log's in to the site to report/log posts for members in their team

+# About Us:
-About Us: This page gives a brief history of the organization and its Mission and Vision
+- This page gives a brief history of the organization and its Mission and Vision

 Logic -